State pension deferral — is it worth waiting?

 - You are in average or below-average health

-- You are not working at state pension age and have little other income (the state pension may already be within or near the personal allowance)
+- You are not working at state pension age and have little other income (the state pension may already be within or near the personal allowance, so the tax benefit of deferral is zero)

 - You need the income now to meet living costs